rackerlabs/docs-core-infra-user-guide/cloud-ops/bestpractice.rst

 *  Use config drive and cloud-init to bootstrap your servers as described at
-   :rax-dev:`Using Cloud-init with Rackspace cloud <blog/using-cloud-init-with-rackspace-cloud/>`.
+   :rax-dev-blog:`Using Cloud-init with Rackspace cloud <using-cloud-init-with-rackspace-cloud>`.

 *  For Cloud Images, use the UUID where possible because the UUID of an image cannot change, whereas the name cannot be guaranteed